 Charles is an excellent negotiator of planning matters and Section 106 provisions and can add commercial value to planning strategies.
 He also has considerable experience in advising on site purchases and CPO issues.
 Successes include giving expert witness evidence at Public Inquiry and securing permission from the Secretary of State for a 200 unit mixed use development at the Windmill Trading Estate in South London and obtaining permission for the 900 unit Deptford Wharves scheme.

-Sally Styles has worked in both in the private and public sectors of planning since 2000 which has enabled her to develop a thorough understanding of the planning system and in particular development management processes.
-She worked in the Central London Planning team at Jones Lang LaSalle and then with specialist Central London planners Moseley & Webb (now part of Gerald Eve) for a number of years providing her with significant experience advising a wide range of private and public sector clients throughout all stages of the planning process.
-Her comprehensive understanding of the planning system enables her to provide strategic advice that maximises development opportunity and value.
+Adam has worked in both in the private and public sectors of planning since 2008 which has enabled him to develop a thorough understanding of the planning system and in particular development management processes.
+He worked in the planning teams at Westminster City Council and the London Borough of Tower Hamlets for a number of years providing him with significant experience throughout all stages of the planning process.
+His comprehensive understanding of the planning system enables him to provide strategic advice that maximises development opportunity and value.

-Sally has expertise in relation to large scale and complex residential, commercial and mixed use developments throughout London.
-She advises on a wide range of projects, including high density developments, mixed use projects and schemes with sensitive heritage context.
+Adam has expertise in relation to large scale and complex residential, commercial and mixed use developments throughout London.
+He advises on a wide range of projects, including high density developments, mixed use projects and schemes with sensitive heritage context.